crystallabs/virtualtime/README.md

 (If you are missing any particular convenience/compatibility functions from Time, please report them or submit a PR.)

-A VirtualTime has the following fields that can be set after object creation:
+A VirtualTime has the following fields that can be set in an initializer or after object creation:

 ```
 year        - Year value